 - Two numbers in any set: $2

-If you're looking to instantly satisfy your craving for gambling, you can purchase a scratch card, or scratcher, at any licensed retailer (which often include gas stations).
+If you're looking for instant cash gratification, you can purchase a scratch card, or scratcher, at any licensed retailer (which often include gas stations).
 Scratchers can be played every day, multiple times per day and are instant-winning tickets.
 There are always many different Scratchers games offered by the Arizona Lottery.

-Scratch cards have different denominations ranging from one-dollar to twenty-dollar games, each of which carries a bigger prize, which range from one dollar to $1,000,000.
+Scratch cards have different denominations ranging from$1 to $20 games, each of which carries a bigger prize, which range from $1 to $1,000,000.
 You can buy Scratch cards tickets at any Lottery retailer, but you might not find all games at every retailer at any point in time.

 Complete rules of all games and a complete list of current Scratchers games are available from the Arizona Lottery.
 The details and rules mentioned herein are subject to change without notice.